thehxdev/dsa/data-structures/vector/README.md

 #### `VTOI`

-Convert a void pointer to a `int64_t` data type to it's actual value.
+Convert a void pointer of `int64_t` data type to it's actual value.

 #### `VTOCH`

-Convert a void pointer to a `char` data type to it's actual value.
+Convert a void pointer of `char` data type to it's actual value.

 #### `VTOS`

-Convert a void pointer to a `char *` data type (string) to it's actual value.
+Convert a void pointer of `char *` data type (string) to it's actual value.

 #### `INT64_T`, `CHAR_T`, `STR_T` and `VOID_T`